HuzaifaIrfan/LMS-CS-101/README.md

 # Library Management System (LMS) IN C++
 ## Use GCC C++ compiler for compilation.
-This project is dedicated to my giki Friend (EZAZ HUSSAIN).
+This project is dedicated to my GIKI Friend (EZAZ HUSSAIN).

 <div>
  GIKI CS-101 Semester Project